MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/core-network-guide/cncg/server-certs/Prepare-the-CAPolicy-inf-File.md

 -   Multiple URLs are supported.

--   HTTP, FTP, and LDAP URLs are supported.
-HTTPS URLs are not supported.
+-   HTTP, File URLs and LDAP URLs are supported.
+HTTPS URLs are not supported.<p>CA can publish to FILE UNC, for example, to a share that represents the folder of a website where a client retrieves via HTTP.

 -   This section is only used if you are setting up a root CA or renewing the root CA certificate.
 Subordinate CA CDP extensions are determined by the CA which issues the subordinate CA’s certificate.